megharaykar/ToccaExercise/README.md

 Input: With request body (an example as shown below) GET localhost:3000/api/users/

-{ "pagination" : { "size" : 5 } }
+{"pagination" : {"size" : 2, "start" : 5}}

-Output: The above example input sorts and then the pagination of size 5 is applied.
+Output: The above example input sorts and then the pagination of size 5 and starting at index 5 is applied.

 returns status 200ok with the appropriate json content.